 Again, there was silence.
 "Sir," Zechs began, "these certificates are usually taken by people without higher education who gained their knowledge through years of work experience, if I remember correctly?"

 Mueller pinched the bridge of his nose.
 "I'd like to say she's a spy, but I can't imagine any intelligence agency being this blatant.
 This almost veers into stupidity."

 He grinned.
 "We can always take it at face value."

 "Seriously, Olivert?"
 His stalwart companion grunted.
-"This young women somehow acquired the equivalent of five university degrees without ever studying in one and without falling back on any notable connections or pedigree we are aware of.
-She also happens to have the same Arts Affinity as you.
-A member of the Arnor Blood Line.
+"This young woman somehow acquired the equivalent of five university degrees without ever studying in one and without falling back on any notable connections or pedigree we're aware of.
+She also happens to have the same arts affinity as you.
+A member of the Arnor blood line.
 Everything screams fake here."

-"I feel like there is some unfathomable force guiding her actions," Victor added.
+"I feel like there's some unfathomable force guiding her actions," Victor added.
 "No matter the truth of her supposed accomplishments, it leads to uncomfortable conclusions.
 Still, I say we take her."

 Olivert smiled.
 "Keep your friends close and your enemies closer?"

 The Radiant Blademaster shrugged.
-"We are all men of a martial bend.
+"We're all men of a martial bend.
 This kind of action is par of the course."

 Mueller rubbed his temples as if to stave off a headache.
 "I guess we should assign someone to keep an eye on her?"

 "I agree, but backup is always appreciated."
 Olivert took out a red rose, using it as an impromptu pointer.
 "I think I'll have someone sympathetic to our cause become part of the service staff at Thors.
 Unobtrusively of course."